Parse a single expression/statement

 • Nodes are immutable and don't know their parents or absolute position, so can be cached and reused

-• Nodes are homogenously typed at the language level so they can be stored concretely, with the head defining the node type.
+• Nodes are homogeneously typed at the language level so they can be stored concretely, with the head defining the node type.
 Normally this would include a "syntax kind" enumeration, but it can also include flags and record information the parser knew about the layout of the child nodes.

 • For simplicity and uniformity, leaf nodes cover a single token in the source.
 This is like rust-analyzer, but different from Roslyn where leaves can include syntax trivia.